parambidja/Tournament-Schedular/README.md

 # Tournament Schedule Maker

-This is a tool to help make a tournament schedule maker for any type of competition.
+This is a tool to help make a tournament schedule for any type of competition.
 It will create matchups that use a round-robin type of scheduling, which is considered the standard for such tournaments.
 We make the following assumptions:
 * there are an even number of teams
 * the number of games per team < the number of total teams
 * the number of courts <= # of teams/2